 “The Catholic Youth Organization plays an important role in our communities as it focuses on building character through spiritually based athletic, cultural and volunteer activities,” Buran said.
 “CYO is best known for its comprehensive program of athletic activities for youth.
 However, I’m particularly impressed by the wide range of programs CYO offers outside of the traditional athletic programs, including art and essay contests scouting and theater.”

-Seth Peluso, director of Catholic Charities’ CYO division, told CNY the evening offers a great opportunity for CYO to honor individuals and raise funds to help achieve its mission.
+Seth Peloso, director of Catholic Charities’ CYO division, told CNY the evening offers a great opportunity for CYO to honor individuals and raise funds to help achieve its mission.
 CYO athletic teams registered more than 26,000 participants and had more than 3,000 volunteers at over 150 parishes and schools in the archdiocese this past year.

-“We’re looking to continue our mission and bring in new opportunities for the kids,” Peluso told CNY.
+“We’re looking to continue our mission and bring in new opportunities for the kids,” Peloso told CNY.
 “We’re looking at possibly soccer and girls volleyball, and obviously expanding on the quality of the program we’re offering across all the counties.”